 The vulnerable person hiding under that stormy cloud is closing themselves off for protection.

-But for weeks after, they are ‘too busy’ and distant and just not giving off a happy vibe.
-What happened?
+But for weeks after, they are ‘too busy’ and distant, just not giving off a happy vibe.

 “We want everybody to act like adults, quit playing games, realize that it’s not just my way or the highway.” ― Barack Obama